 What will be your calling?

-Office-based and point-of-care ultrasound is starting to overshadowed traditional diagnostic tools like the stethoscope and tongue depressor.
-We are on the cutting edge of this technology with two high-end ultrasound machines in our clinics and a handheld V-Scan device.
+Office-based and point-of-care ultrasound is starting to overshadow traditional diagnostic tools like the stethoscope and tongue depressor.
+We are on the cutting edge of this technology with high-end ultrasound machines in our clinics and handheld V-Scan devices.

 Residents are trained in using ultrasound for not just prenatal purposes, but for IUD placement, abnormal vaginal bleeding, biliary disease, aortic aneurysm, hydronephrosis, vascular imaging, differentiation of cysts/masses/abscesses, and for musculoskeletal imaging including joint aspiration/injection.
 Images can be uploaded into patient records and archived for teaching purposes.
 Our residents and their spouses’ own pregnancies never lack for ultrasound pictures!